Anemia in Pregnancy

 Can anemia during pregnancy be prevented?

-Good pre-pregnancy nutrition not only helps prevent anemia, but also helps build other
+Good nutrition before pregnancy not only helps prevent anemia, but it also helps build

-nutritional stores in your body.
-Eating a healthy, balanced diet before and during
+other nutritional stores in your body.
+Eating a healthy, balanced diet before and

-pregnancy helps keep up your levels of iron and other important nutrients needed for
+during pregnancy helps keep up your levels of iron and other important nutrients needed

 Good food sources of iron include: